Fugitive caught in 24 hours after deadly harrisburg shooting

 In addition to murder, Geter faces one count of carrying a firearm without a license, a third-degree felony, and one count of recklessly endangering another person, a second-degree misdemeanor.
 The charges stem from a violent incident that left one person dead and put nearby residents at risk, according to Harrisburg police records.

-Fugitive caught in 24 hours after deadly harrisburg shooting - photo authorized for use by and/or licensed by shore news network
+Photo: fugitive caught in 24 hours after deadly harrisburg shooting

 The Harrisburg Bureau of Police confirmed that Geter was taken into custody on Tuesday, though details surrounding the circumstances of his arrest have not been disclosed.
 The investigation into the shooting is ongoing, and police have not released the name of the victim pending family notification.